EliLangille/Portfolio/ReciPython/README.md

 Alternatively, you can run your OS's setup_and_run script (.bat for Windows, .sh for macOS/Linux) to take care of this and start running the app.

+A Spoonacular API key is required to use this application.

 ## Future Updates
 - Comment and code cleanup
 - Expanded recipe cards with directions and images